Spiral-Safe/services/README.md

 Now open a new terminal window and run the following commands:

 ```
-# Enable the Solana secrets plugin
+# Enable the Spiral Safe
 $ make enable
 ```